 the man of my counsel from a distant land.

-Some of the events lay in the then near future, some lay further off.
-In the first prophecy the fall of the Chaldaean city (the Babylon renovated by Nebuchadrezzar) is interleaved with that of its modern-day counterpart, so that Isaiah 13:9-13 remains to be fulfilled, as do elements of Isaiah 14-19.
+Some of the events lay in the near future, some further off.
+In the first prophecy the fall of the Chaldaean city (the Babylon renovated by Nebuchadrezzar) was interleaved with that of its modern-day counterpart, so that Isaiah 13:9-13), at a minimum, remains to be fulfilled.
 The second prophecy appears to relate solely to the Chaldaean city.
-The first part of the third prophecy (47:1-7) relates explicitly to the Chaldaean city, whereas the second part (47:8-15), from which John quotes extensively, relates solely to the unfulfilled future.
-(Such conflation of the near and distant future is common: compare the mixed prophecies of Isa 9, 31, Joel 2, Mic 1, Zeph 1.)
+The first part of the third prophecy (47:1-7) relates to the Chaldaean city, the second part (47:8-15) solely to the unfulfilled future.
+John quotes extensively from this second part.
+(Such conflation of the near and distant future was common, the judgements being foretastes of the final Day: compare the mixed prophecies of Joel 2 and Zeph 1.)

 Ancient Babylon was guilty primarily on account of her idolatry (Jer 50:38).
 As in other Mesopotamian cities, a terraced ziggurat stood in the centre, on the same site as the original tower.
-It was called the E-temen-an-ki, ‘House of the Foundation of Heaven and Earth.’
-At the summit stood a temple, representing the heavenly dwelling of Marduk, ‘king of heaven and the underworld.’
-A stairway descended to a terrace half-way down the mountain, representing the earth at ground level, while subsidiary stairways led up to the terrace from the underworld, the earth’s ‘foundation’.
-The ziggurat also supported shrines for other gods in the pantheon.
-Opposite was a second building, the E-sag-ila, where Marduk resided as king in the midst of the city.
-The human king was merely the vicegerent.
+It was called in Sumerian the E-temen-an-ki, ‘House of the Foundation of Heaven and Earth.’
+At the summit stood a temple representing the heavenly dwelling of Marduk, ‘king of heaven and the underworld.’
+From there a stairway descended to a terrace half-way down, representing the earth at ground level, while subsidiary stairways led up to the terrace from the underworld, the earth’s ‘foundation’.
+The ziggurat also supported shrines for the land’s other deities.
+Opposite was a second building, the E-sag-ila, where Marduk resided as Babylon’s king.
+As throughout the ancient world, the human king was the god’s viceroy.

-Some 180 years after Isaiah, history confirmed the predictions.
-The ‘bird of prey from the east’ was Cyrus, commander of the Medes and Persians, and joined by Elam, which had recently changed sides (Waters 2008).
-Isaiah had even named him (Isa 44:28).
-As we know from his crossing the river Diyala on the way (Herodotus I, 191), he approached Babylon from the north (Jer 50:3).
-A successful battle outside the walls was followed by a long and frustrating siege, but in 539 BC the invaders conceived the idea of diverting the river that ran through the city into a nearby lake, enabling them to walk along the shallowed channel and enter while its complacent leaders were feasting, literally stupefied with wine (Herodotus I, 191, cf. Isa 21:5, 44:27, Jer 51:39, Dan 5:4ff).
-Supposedly impregnable Babylon was captured with ease.
+Some 180 years after Isaiah, the predictions referring to the Chaldaean city came to pass.
+The ‘bird of prey from the east’ was Cyrus, commander of the Medes and Persians and later the Elamites, who had changed sides (Waters 2008).
+Isaiah even predicted his name (Isa 44:28).
+Persia lay to the east, but as we know from his crossing the river Diyala on the way, he approached Babylon from the north (Jer 50:3).
+A successful battle outside the walls was followed by a long and frustrating siege, until the invaders hit on the idea of diverting the river that flowed through the city.
+Once the channel was drained, they were able to walk into the capital by night while the unsuspecting leaders were feasting, drunk with wine (Herodotus I, 191, cf. Isa 21:5, 44:27, Jer 51:39, Dan 5).
+Supposedly impregnable Babylon was captured with ease, on October 18th, 539.

-For millennia, Babylon had made the nations drink the stupefying wine of her idolatry.
-Eventually the nations were made to drink the stupefying wine of God’s wrath, as his agent Nebuchadrezzar II conquered city after city.
-In this context ‘all the kingdoms of the earth on the face of the ground’ were the kingdoms of the Middle East.
+For millennia, the nations had drunk the stupefying wine of Babylon’s idolatry.
+Eventually God made them drink the stupefying wine of his wrath, as his agent Nebuchadrezzar conquered city after city.
+‘All the kingdoms of the earth’ in this context were the kingdoms of the Middle East.
 A few decades later Babylon herself was made to drink (Jer 25:15-26).

-Accounts of what followed are sparse and confused, but the city was not, as the prophets implied, immediately reduced to a perpetual wasteland, and indeed immediate destruction would not have helped the Jews living there.
-In 521 BC, Babylon rebelled against Persian rule but was recaptured after a seventeen-month siege.
-Another unsuccessful revolt took place in 484 BC, following which its defences and some of its temples were destroyed.
+The city was captured intact.
+While slaughter must have been widespread, it was not immediately reduced to a wasteland, and indeed immediate destruction would not have helped the Jewish exiles there.
+In 521, Babylon rebelled but was recaptured after a seventeen-month siege.
+Another unsuccessful revolt took place in 484, following which its defences and some of its temples were destroyed.
 Decay was gradual.
-The ziggurat was not demolished until 331 BC, under Alexander the Great.
+In 331 Alexander the Great demolished the ziggurat, but the E-sag-ila was restored and remained in use for two centuries or more.

-The charge against modern Babylon is that she is subservient to demons, sexually promiscuous and a lover of fine living, and she has persuaded the rest of the world to adopt the same materialist view of life.
+Sudden destruction is reserved for modern Babylon.
+The charge against her is that she is subservient to demons, promiscuous, and a lover of fine living, and she has persuaded the rest of the world to adopt the same materialist view of life.
 Her carnality and affluence exert great power.
-The world’s business tycoons grow rich by her.
-Also, she has blood on her hands.
-John testifies that on a larger scale history will repeat itself.
-Just as the fall of the ancient city was prophesied and came to pass – recorded for our sakes as much as Judah’s – so will the fall of the final megalopolis come to pass.
+The world’s business tycoons grow rich by her – we might say, obscenely rich.
+In addition, she has blood on her hands.
+So the angel testifies that history will repeat itself, only on a larger scale.
+Just as the fall of the ancient city was prophesied and came to pass, recorded for our sakes as much as Judah’s, so will the fall of today’s megalopolis.

-Europe produces, exports and consumes more wine per head than any other region.
-Wine serves as a metaphor for her passionate lust and God’s passionate anger.
+The metaphor describing the woman’s passionate lust and God’s passionate anger is apt, for Europe produces, exports and consumes more wine per head than any other region.
 Having drunk to satiety from her own cup, Europe will drink from his.
 So will all worshippers of the beast (14:10).

 lest you participate in her sins